CERT-Polska/karton-misp-pusher/README.md

 It's possible to link new events to existing MISP Galaxy clusters using a mapping file.

-The mapping file is a simple JSON document that assings a cluster uuid for each malware family in your ecosystem.
+The mapping file is a simple JSON document that assings a cluster UUID for each malware family in your ecosystem.

 An example using the [Malpedia MISP Galaxy would be](https://malpedia.caad.fkie.fraunhofer.de/usage/api#/api/get/misp):
 ```json